inkan-tech/https.inkan.link/content/posts/blog-save-accountant-ryan.en.md

 ---
 title: Save accountant Ryan
+fronttitle: Finance Professionals on the Frontline.
 date: 2023-05-02T11:10:36+08:00
 draft: false
 language: fr
 featured_image: images/posts/Comptable-1ere-ligne.jpeg
-summary: In the spirit of "Saving Private Ryan," this blog post highlights the emotional and psychological impact of Business Email Compromise (BEC) fraud on accountants and finance controllers.
-It introduces Sealfie, a frontline squad providing support, guidance, and advanced tools to protect these professionals from BEC scams, allowing them to work with confidence and peace of mind, knowing they have a reliable chain of command.
+summary: The psychological and emotional impact of BEC (Business Email Compromise) scams on accountants and financial controllers is immense.
+They are literally on the frontlines, drawing a parallel with the movie 'Saving Private Ryan.'
+Beyond the financial aspect, accountants are often viewed as suspects, reported as unreliable to authorities, and frequently terminated for negligence.
+Meanwhile, criminals can create convincing forgeries at minimal cost.
+We enable these finance professionals to supplement their vigilance with irrefutable evidence of their good faith, without forcing them to be seen as overly meticulous.
 description: Discover the psychological impact of BEC fraud on accountants, and learn how Sealfie, a frontline support squad, offers protection and guidance against these scams, empowering finance professionals to work with confidence.
 author: Nicolas Thomas
 authorimage: images/global/NicolasHeadShot.webp